Are You a Business Owner or a Homeowner? You Could Be a Target of Plaintiff Lawyers in Connection with COVID-19 Coronavirus Lawsuits

 How Bankruptcy Discharges COVID-19 Coronavirus Lawsuit Judgments and Orders for Money Damages

 If you are facing a COVID-19 Coronavirus lawsuit and a judgment is entered against you, a bankruptcy case can discharge that money judgment and make it go away forever.
 Many people think a bankruptcy only knocks out credit card debt and small loans.
 They should learn that bankruptcy also kicks out lawsuit judgments.
-Do not make the mistake thinking that a lawsuit involving liability or claims of wrongdoing is something that you cannot kick out with bankruptcy.
+Do not make the mistake of thinking that a lawsuit involving liability or claims of wrongdoing is something that you cannot kick out with bankruptcy.
 The reality is that the bankruptcy code is designed to give people a fresh start regardless of what bad things may have happened leading up to the lawsuit.

 Keep Your Home, Keep Your Car and Save Your Valuables with Joseph Wrobel, the Chicago Bankruptcy Lawyer